 What size solar system do I need?

 The size of your solar electric system depends on how much electricity you use.
-When SunBug designs an array, we start by looking at your utility bills to determine your usage.
+Before a solar system is designed it the solar installer starts by looking at your utility bills to determine your usage.
 From there we assess the specifics of your site, including building orientation and roof shading to see how much energy you could generate.
 We then offer our customers a detailed proposal specific to their situation.

 Does my roof need to face south?